brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 ```
 # A title for the Article

 The Lord of the Rings is an epic high-fantasy novel by English author and scholar J. R. R. Tolkien.

 Set in Middle-earth, a place like Earth at some distant time in the past, the story began as a sequel to Tolkien's 1937 children's book The Hobbit, but eventually developed into a much larger work.
-Written in stages between 1937 and 1949, The Lord of the Rings is one of the best-selling books ever written.
 ```

 After 20 years, as of Jun 2021, I have done away with comments and discarded a whole lot of other metadata.
 I have also pruned over 250 articles.
 Now, articles are just Markdown files with a `# Title` and the content.
 There are NO `tags`, `categories`, `SEO`, `analytics` or any other `jazz` at all.